Avoid Unreadable Barcodes with Enterprise Mobile Solutions

 The “dead” or “quiet” zone is an important blank space around the barcode that is kept free of text or symbols.
 This zone provides the space needed for readers to recognize the barcode and read the data.
 If there is any text or stray ink within this quiet zone then you will likely experience unreadable barcodes.
 Luckily, this is an issue that can be avoiding with a little pre-planning.
 Be sure to place barcodes on product away from other text or symbols and allow for the minimum amount of dead zone to ensure easy scanning.
 If a printer error causes ink to bleed into the quiet zone, service your printer immediately.

 Damage or Distortion

-Barcodes can be damaged or distorted in a number of ways.
+Distortion and damage to barcodes can occur in a number of ways.
 Distortion may occur with packaging that includes shrink wrapping or other plastic coverings.
-Wrinkles can cause barcode distortions that alter how the light reflects off of it, making it difficult to properly scan the code.
-Likewise, damage to the barcode means critical information may have been lost, making it impossible to successfully scan.
+Wrinkles can cause barcode distortions that alter how the light reflects off of it.
+This makes it difficult to properly scan the code.
+Likewise, damage to the barcode means critical loss of information, making it impossible to successfully scan.
 Although it is difficult to have much control over the barcode once it has entered circulation, some preparation can minimize damage.
 If distortion issues originate with packaging or printing, then this can be remedied before distribution.
-Also, make sure that environmental factors that might damage codes are avoided.
+Also, make sure to avoid environmental factors that might damage codes.

 Improper Reading Position

-Barcode printer and readers issues can be quickly and efficiently eliminated with some forethought and planning.
+You can eliminate barcode printer and readers issues can be quickly with some forethought and planning.
 Keep these enterprise mobile solutions in mind to avoid common barcode problems and ensure the safety of your products and data.